jronallo/microdata_schemaorg_example/source/code4lib.html.md

 With HTML5 we also have new semantic elements like `header`, `nav`, `article`, and `footer` that allow more expressiveness for page authors.
-A bunch of `div`s with various class names is no longer the way to divide up much content.
-These new elements also allow web browser plugins to pull out the article for a cleaner reading experience, or search engines to give more weight to the `article` content rather than the advertising sidebar.
+A bunch of `div`s with various class names is no longer the way to divide up so much content.
+These new elements also enable new tools and better services.
+Browser plugins can pull out the article for a cleaner reading experience, or search engines to give more weight to the `article` content rather than the advertising sidebar.